CYIA Training Camp

 Kids love to get their faces painted.
 When you serve at a fair, you will have the chance to not only paint their faces, but also to share the Gospel with them at the same time.
 If you’re not that into face painting, you may be able to help lead the Gospel Toss – a bean bag game based on the Wordless Book.

 Camp Good News

-At the end of summer, kids from all over the state join us a camp!
+Kids from all over the state join us at camp!
 It’s a crazy time of canoes, songs, lessons, games, food, learning new skills, and making new friends.
 When ninety-some kids and thirty-some staff get together, adventure is a guarantee.
 And when you counsel the children in your cabins or on your teams – whether through cabin devos, deep conversations under a tree, or after chapel – you’ll see what a difference Jesus’ love can make.
 (Note: CYIA students are invited to join camp staff based on age, level of commitment during the summer, and maturity).

 Depending on your local CEF chapter, you may have the opportunity to serve in a variety of other ministries, both locally and beyond, such as day camps, national missions trips, and more!